-Matching.
-The theories discussed above also highlight that workers and firms will both face less risk in finding a job and filling a vacancy in a denser labor market.
-We ask workers to assess the ease of replacement faced by their employer, should the worker quit (H8).
-We also ask workers how easy it would be for them to find another job similar in terms of salary or overall quality, should they lose their current job (H9).
-Relatively few workers -10% and 15% respectively - report substantial difficulty in these employment transitions.
+terms of salary or overall quality, should they lose their current job (H9).5 However, relatively few workers - 10% and 15% respectively - report substantial difficulty in these employment transitions.
 The degree of job specialization is measured by the answers from a question that requires workers to compare their level of specialization with that of other people in Italy who perform the same job (H10).
 Even fewer workers (7%) report having highly specialized jobs.
 The quality of matches is captured by two questions on the appropriateness for the job of, respectively, work experience (H11) and educational qualification (H12).
 A large majority of workers consider themselves to be well-matched according to these two measures (83% and 73% respectively).
 Similarly, firms are requested to assess the suitability of their workers in terms of experience and education (F5).
 The answers here are quantitatively consistent with those for the parallel questions in the worker survey.
 Overall, the survey responses seem to show labor to be relatively unspecialized, with good matches of workers to jobs.